Cheadle, Staffordshire: Economy

-Media
+Media and culture

 The Cheadle and Tean Times

 The Cheadle and Tean Times has been publishing newspapers weekly in the town since 1896.
-The only family run and independent newspaper in North Staffordshire, it is also fondly known by townsfolk as 'the Stunner.'
+The only family run and independent newspaper in North Staffordshire, it is known by townsfolk as the Stunner.

 Other media

 The weekly Cheadle Post & Times and the daily Sentinel newspapers also cover the town.
-Local radio stations are Signal 1 and Greatest Hits Radio Staffordshire & Cheshire from Stoke-on-Trent and BBC Radio Stoke.
+Local radio stations are Hits Radio Staffordshire & Cheshire and Greatest Hits Radio Staffordshire & Cheshire from Stoke-on-Trent and BBC Radio Stoke.
 Community station Moorlands Radio covers the town from Leek.

-Cheadle High School also operates an internet radio station for the local area, which has shows presented and produced by the high school radio.
+Local TV coverage is provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield and the local relay transmitters.

+In popular culture

+Cheadle is the setting for episode 150 of popular horror fiction podcast The Magnus Archives.

 Transport

 Cheadle used to be served by a branch line opened in 1901 from Cresswell which was a station on the North Staffordshire Railway Crewe to Derby Line.
 It took almost thirty years of petitioning by the local coalmasters and notables in the town for the Cheadle Railway Company to build the small branch line and station.
 Even though the branch was only about four miles (6 km) long it was difficult to build as a tunnel had to be constructed under the huge Bunter Sandstone Hill at Huntley.
 The tunnel was very wet and plagued by problems with its roof.
 In the 1930s the LMS Railway, which had taken over the North Staffordshire Railway, built a diversion line around Huntley tunnel and abandoned it.
 The tunnel survives because it was used as a coal mine in the '70s and '80s, and the southern portal remains; however the northern portal has long been filled in.

 With the opening of the branch line to Cheadle it meant that New Haden Colliery and Parkhall Colliery now had connections to the rail network, and Cheadle in general had its long-awaited rail connection to the outside world.
 The line closed to passenger traffic in 1963 but remained open to serve local gravel quarries until 1982.

 Today, the nearest railway station is Blythe Bridge on the Crewe-Derby Line.

 Bus services to Cheadle were provided by PMT until it was bought out by First Group.
-Apart from school service 32S, First Potteries now only operate hourly service KF to Hanley.
+The service 32, First Potteries operate an hourly service to Hanley.
 D&G Bus operate service 32X which also serves Hanley every hour and service E1 to Alton Towers.
-Town service 123 is operated by Bennetts while service 30 to Leek is operated by Aimee's.
+Town service 123 is operated by Bennetts while service 30 to Leek is operated by Aimee's, 3 times per day.